You're in the Super Bowl, Charlie Brown: Plot

 Later, Charlie Brown and Linus are at the wall.
 Linus is so upset that the girl he was in love with beat him that he says he will never trust anyone again.
 Charlie Brown replies "Your sister says we can't go through life doubting everyone.
 We have to learn to trust each other" (echoing her bait line at the beginning of the special before pulling the football away from him).
-Lucy then comes to them holding a football, much to Charlie Brown's despondence.
+Lucy then comes to them holding a football, much to Charlie Brown's despondence and annoyance.

-Meanwhile, Snoopy coaches The Birds, a football team in Philadelphia Eagles attire and consisting of Woodstock and his avian friends, as they compete in the Animal Football League playoffs.
+Meanwhile, Snoopy coaches The Birds (a football team in Philadelphia Eagles attire consisting of Woodstock and his avian friends), as they compete in the Animal Football League playoffs.
 In the Eastern final against the Cats (loosely based on the Detroit Lions), Woodstock and his team manage to beat the Cats 38–0.
 In the league semifinal, the Birds crush the Dogs 58–0.
 In the World Championship, The Birds take on The Bison (a parody of the Buffalo Bills).
-As the game begins, Lucy comes onto the field, and tells Snoopy he is a horrible coach, and his team will get crushed.
+As the game begins, Lucy comes onto the field and tells Snoopy he is a horrible coach, and his team will get crushed.
 But once again, The Birds crush the other team, 62–0 (again parodying Bills assistant coach Chuck Dickerson's disparaging the Washington Redskins prior to Super Bowl XXVI), winning the championship.
-After each touchdown the Birds introduce a different celebration dance, and after each win, they douse Snoopy in Chirpade—except the championship, when Lucy is on the receiving end of the Chirpade shower.
+After each touchdown, the Birds introduce a different celebration dance, and after each win, they douse Snoopy in Chirpade—except for the championship, when Lucy is on the receiving end of the Chirpade shower.